A Comprehensive Benchmark for Electrocardiogram Time-Series: Experiments

 \textbf{Forecasting.} While any ECG datasets can be used for forecasting, for broader validation, we selected 6 datasets designed for different research objectives: \begin{itemize} \item CPSC2019~\cite{CPSC2019} includes 2,000 single-lead ECG recordings collected from patients with cardiovascular disease.
 It is often used in ECG detection tasks. \item PPG-DaLiA (DALIA)~\cite{DALIA} contains Contains ECG, photoplethysmography, and 3D accelerometer data.
 It is often used in ECG generation tasks. \item PTB Diagnostic ECG Database (PTB, PTBXL)~\cite{PTB,PTBXL}, PTB contains 549 records from 290 subjects.
-PTBXL ECG contains 21,799 clinical 12-lead ECGs from 18,869 patients, with each ECG lasting 10 seconds.
+PTBXL ECG contains 21,799 clinical 12-lead ECGs from 18,869 patients.
 They are often used in ECG classification tasks. \item A subset of MIMIC-III Waveform Database Matched Subset~(MIMICSub)~\cite{MIMIC3Sub}, the original dataset contains 22,247 numerical records of 10,282 different ICU patients.
 We selected a portion of this dataset. \item Detection of Heart Beats Dataset~(RDBH)~\cite{RDBH} contains 10-minute recordings.
 Each recording contains four to eight signals.
-It is often used in ECG detection tasks. \item European ST-T Database~(EBD)~\cite{EBD} contains 90 annotated Holter recordings from 79 subjects.
-It is often used in ECG detection tasks. \end{itemize}
+It is often used in ECG detection tasks. \item European ST-T Database~(EBD)~\cite{EBD} contains 90 annotated Holter recordings from 79 subjects. \end{itemize}

 \textbf{Generation.} Generation evaluation contains 6 datasets, including FEPL.
 Like previous work\cite{chatterjee2020review}, we augment the MITDB and PTBXL\cite{PTBXL} by injecting noise from the MIT-BIH Noise Stress Test Database \cite{moody1984noise} to build denoising datasets.
 The remaining datasets are described below: